Finn lives in California's central valley. He enjoys writing food reviews.

 Taste: The meat had a somewhat bland taste, in my opinion, and I really wasn't sure whether it was meat or some sort of filler I was eating.
 I usually like my meatloaf to have a few distinctive palates such as a bit of onion, pepper, and maybe some slight tomato-like base.

 Texture: This is the area where the meal actually failed me.
-The texture was very soft and I prefer that my meat have a certain firmness to it.
-This fact led me to believe that there were some fillers in the meat - perhaps some soy or other wheat products because it felt like I was biting into a piece of colored bread - and didn't taste that much different.
-The two pieces of meat did not appear to be sliced from a loaf, but rather looked like two patties that were pressed together.
+The texture was very soft, and I prefer that my meat have a certain firmness to it.
+This fact led me to believe that there were some fillers in the meat - perhaps some soy or other wheat products because it felt like I was biting into a piece of colored bread—and it didn't taste that much different.
+The two pieces of meat did not appear to be sliced from a loaf but rather looked like two patties that were pressed together.
 It made me think of Salisbury Steak - which I guess is not really that much different from meatloaf.

-Potatoes: The potatoes were probably one of the best aspects of this dinner They were flavorful and just enough pepper spice added to it.
+Potatoes: The potatoes were probably one of the best aspects of this dinner.
+They were flavorful, and just enough pepper spice was added to them.
 They had a nice full-bodied texture and were not too watery.
 The potatoes were filling and solid enough to dip into the gravy.

-Gravy: At first I was a bit disappointed because the gravy had blandish color and seemed a little more watery than I would like.
+Gravy: At first, I was a bit disappointed because the gravy had a blandish color and seemed a little more watery than I would like.
 But they exhibited a pleasant aroma and had a nice beefy flavor, which wasn't overbearing.
-The gravy made the meatloaf examples tastier and were a nice complement to the potatoes.
+The gravy made the meatloaf examples tastier and was a nice complement to the potatoes.